cashbee-team/budgea_client/docs/AdministrationApi.md

   deleted: 'deleted_example', # String | a date to delete the webhook or 'null' to enable it
   id_user: 56, # Integer | The user ID to associate with the webhook
   id_service: 56, # Integer | The service ID to associate with the webhook
+  id_auth: 56, # Integer | The webhook authentication process to use
   url: 3.4, # Float | The webhook callback url
   event: 'event_example', # String | The webhook event
   expand: 'expand_example' # String |